 The Statutes of Limitations in Nursing Home Abuse Cases in Louisiana

-If you do not start your case within this time frame, a judge could bar you from seeking the compensation your loved one is entitled to.
+If you do not start your case within this timeframe, a judge could bar you from seeking the compensation your loved one is entitled to.

-Signs of Abuse in Alexandria You Can Sue For
+Types of Abuse in Alexandria You Can Sue For

 - Failing to supervise a patient